 Go ahead and send out 500 resumes; no one is stopping you.
 But while you automate that process, look around you.
 The world is changing before your very eyes.
 Money is tight.
 Tempers are high.
 People are at each other’s throats.
 If that’s all you see, then these words will mean nothing.

 However, if you see opportunities to help others, to build something, to fix what is broken, to fill a blank page, to create something where before there was nothing, then you will be the beneficiary of that value you create.
 This is as close to a do-over, as close to a blank slate as any class has ever graduated into.
-And today, Graduating Class of 2020, there are no “boomers” or any of their business rules or workflows in your way.
-Attack 2020 with all your might, and trust that in the fullness of time, you will succeed.
+And today, Graduating Class, there are no “boomers” or any of their business rules or workflows in your way.
+Attack this year with all your might, and trust that in the fullness of time, you will succeed.

 Send me your comment